 The categories are: Capital (C), Visionary (V) or Operations and Maintenance (M).
-Typically, Visionary projects are placed in the final year of the plan as they are placeholders.
-If they are not active projects, they may be pulled out of the CIP and placed in the Unfunded Projects report.
+Typically, Visionary projects are placed in the final year of the plan (FY 22/23) as they are placeholders.
 The definitions for the Categories are as follows.

-• Capital Projects- Generally, this category includes sizable expenditures for items that are new, increases the value of an existing asset, extends the useful life of an asset beyond the original useful life, or increases the capability or capacity of an asset.
-The costs of these projects will be reported as a capital asset by the City.

-Examples would include: building a new parking deck, a new street such as Silver Drive, reconstruction of an existing street that changes its function, constructing a new bike path, purchasing land for a park, or purchasing new playground equipment, etc. Other examples could include adding an additional floor to a parking deck, expanding a water treatment plant to provide more capacity for treating water, adding additional space to a municipal building, renovation of a municipal building that is already fully depreciated, or generally adding any functions that did not exist previously.
-(Note, this is not an exhaustive list.)

-• Operation and Maintenance Projects- Generally, this category includes expenditures that are made to maintain an asset to its original condition instead of extending the asset beyond its original useful life.
+- Capital Projects- Generally, this category includes sizable expenditures for items that are new, increases the value of an existing asset, extends the useful life of an asset beyond the original useful life, or increases the capability or capacity of an asset.
+The costs of these projects will be reported as a capital asset by the City. - Examples would include: building a new parking deck, a new street such as Silver Drive, reconstruction of an existing street that changes its function, constructing a new bike path, purchasing land for a park, or purchasing new playground equipment, etc. Other examples could include adding an additional floor to a parking deck, expanding a water treatment plant to provide more capacity for treating water, adding additional space to a municipal building, renovation of a municipal building that is already fully depreciated, or generally adding any functions that did not exist previously.
+(Note, this is not an exhaustive list.) - Operation and Maintenance Projects- Generally, this category includes expenditures that are made to maintain an asset to its original condition instead of extending the asset beyond its original useful life.
 The costs associated with these projects will be expensed by the City.